 - You may also be interested in: Best Dog Hair Dryers: Our Top Picks

 Unfortunately, countless owners subscribe to the false belief that since Maltichons are technically mutts, they are healthier than their purebred counterparts.
 While breed genetics do play a role, no dog is immune from disease and chronic health conditions.

 Generally, Maltihons are most likely to develop health issues common to both the Maltese Terrier and Bichon Frise.
 Many of these conditions are genetically linked, which makes knowing the health history of your new dog’s parents extremely important.

 Male vs Female

-In researching this hybrid breed, we didn’t find any major differences between males and females.
-Like any dog, male dogs tend to be more dependent on their human companions and retain a puppy-like personality into adulthood.
-Meanwhile, females are sometimes easier to train but can also be a bit aloof.
+In researching the Maltese Bichon Frise mix, we didn’t find any major differences between males and females.
+Like any dog, male Maltese Bichon Frise mixes tend to be more dependent on their human companions and retain a puppy-like personality into adulthood.
+Meanwhile, female Maltese Bichon Frise mixes are sometimes easier to train but can also be a bit aloof.

 Since there are no notable, guaranteed differences between male and female Maltichons in terms of personality or physical health, we suggest going with whatever dog feels right for you.